aqaPayam/NakhBot/README.md

 - One visible photo must always be primary.
 - User cannot delete the primary photo before choosing another visible primary photo.
 - If photo moderation or deletion causes a profile to fail the visible photo requirement:
   - A never-completed profile remains Incomplete.
   - A previously completed profile becomes Invalid.
   - Hidden is not a profile completion status.

+If a previously completed profile becomes Invalid, the user keeps `Account.state = active`.

+Invalid profile status does not change the account back to Incomplete.

+An active user with an Invalid profile must be routed to Fix Profile until the profile becomes Complete again.

 ### Restricted Profile Fields